mcsweeney90/manchester-thesis-template/README.md

 # manchester-thesis-template

 This repository provides the LaTeX template I used for my PhD thesis.
-It's basically just the standard University of Manchester `muthesis.cls` class file with a few additions but one person asked me for the source code so I decided I may as well include it here.
-Warning: it is hacked together so I can't offer any guarantees that it will compile for you!
+It's basically just the standard University of Manchester `muthesis.cls` thesis class with a few additions, but one person asked me for the source code so I decided I may as well provide it here.
+Warning: it is a bit hacky so I can't offer any guarantees that it will compile for you!

 ## Navigation